Media and Cultural Production

 Build your expertise in media production across video, photography and digital platforms, and develop your writing skills across a variety of formats, including blogs, reports and diaries.
 Projects include photo books, interactive documentaries, film, video and digital design work.

 Develop your awareness of the relevance the arts, creative and cultural industries will play in your professional life.

+Craft your expertise as a researcher, working with academics and partners helping to shape new thinking in the field.
 Work on near-live briefs informed by the latest research and take part in research-related events and conferences.
 There'll be a balanced mix of group and individual work.

 Learn from experienced media practitioners, researchers and technical instructors and work in collaboration with Bristol's media organisations through UWE Bristol's Digital Cultures Research Centre.